 Forestry experts consider Rimbunan Hijau one of the most damaging and irresponsible global logging companies.
 Besides controlling 80 percent of logging in PNG, Rimbunan Hijau also owns one of the country’s two national newspapers.
 The current executive and legislative branches of the government fully support the logging industry, and particularly Rimbunan Hijau.

-The government’s support has weakened landholder rights.
-In 2005, a new forestry bill stripped language that had guaranteed consent of landowners as a requirement for timber permits; it also removed the “NGO seat” on the National Forest Board and replaced it with a seat for the timber industry.
+The government’s support has only weakened landholder rights.
+In 2005, a forestry bill was introduced that stripped language that had guaranteed consent of landowners as a requirement for timber permits; it also removed the “NGO seat” on the National Forest Board and replaced it with a seat for the timber industry.

-Many NGOs and legal experts in PNG believe that the revised bill violates protections and rights embedded in the country’s constitution.
-In fact, PNG is known for its pro-ecological constitution and sound environmental laws.
+Many NGOs and legal experts in PNG believe that the revised bill violates protections and rights embedded in the country’s constitution, in stark contrast to PNG's reputation for pro-ecological constitution and sound environmental laws.